Wood

-Vinyl
+Vinyl Floors

-Hardwood Flooring vs: Laminate Flooring vs: Engineered Wood Flooring
+Hardwood vs: Laminate vs: Engineered Wood?

 When you begin looking for the right floor for a specific room or your entire home you may be surprised by the wide array of choices.
 First, there are numerous brands of hardwood and laminate flooring and then various styles offered under each brand.
 This article is focused on making your selection a bit easier by considering the advantages and disadvantages of solid hardwood, engineered hardwood and plastic laminate.